CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 - Low resolution (48×48) that limits achievable accuracy ceiling
 - Class imbalance skewed toward Happy and away from Disgust
 - Some non-face images that slipped through web scraping
-- Human performance on FER2013 is approximately **65% accuracy**, which places a realistic upper bound on any model
+- Human performance on FER2013 is approximately **65 ± 5% accuracy**, which places a realistic upper bound on any model
+- **No demographic annotation whatsoever.** The dataset carries no age, gender or ethnicity labels, so the disparity metrics the fairness literature requires cannot be computed on it at all

 These caveats are why this notebook reports **macro F1** alongside accuracy.
 Accuracy alone hides failure on minority classes.